Who won Bakole vs Ajagba?

 Activity check

-What time does Bakole vs Ajagba start?
+What time did Bakole vs Ajagba start?

-Who is showing Bakole vs Ajagba?
+Who broadcast Bakole vs Ajagba?

 Give us your thoughts on Bakole vs Ajagba